juliariec/juliariec.com/src/pages/posts/easier-question.md

 Every year I set a goal for the number of books I hope to read.

-I could easily read 50 books in a year if I blazed through light fiction or sped-read the latest pop pychology books.
+I could easily read 50 books in a year if I blazed through light fiction or sped-read the latest pop psychology books.
 But the point isn't to have read a certain number of books; it's to commit to the process of reading and to continue to learn more about the world.

 When I check in on myself, glancing at my book count is easy.
 Stopping to consider what I've learned and how it's made a difference in my life is more difficult.
 It's also more worthwhile, and ultimately it's the question I _actually_ want the answer to.